-The American Dental Association says an overwhelming 97% of you value your oral health!
-Their recent survey on Oral Health and Well-Being in the United States (http://www.ada.org/~/media/ADA/Science%20and%20Research/HPI/OralHealthWell-Being-StateFacts/US-Oral-Health-Well-Being.pdf?la=en) also says that 95% of you agree that regular dental visits keep you healthy… but only 37% of you actually visited your dentist within the last year.
+The American Dental Association (ADA) says an overwhelming 97% of individuals value their oral health.
+Their recent survey on oral health and well-being in the United States also says that 95% of people agree that regular dental visits keep them healthy — but only 37% actually visited the dentist within the last year.

 What keeps people from getting to the dentist as often as they should?
 The majority of Americans say cost, fear, and inconvenience are the major hurdles that prevent them from visiting their dentist.